What Is Chronic Pain?

 Fibromyalgia is a pain disorder characterized by widespread pain.

-The National Fibromyalgia Association estimates that about three to six percent of people worldwide have fibromyalgia.
+The National Fibromyalgia Association estimates that about 3% to 6% of people worldwide have fibromyalgia.
 It is mostly diagnosed in women aged twenty to fifty, however, men can also get it, and it is also seen in people outside of that age range.

 Currently, there are no clear causes of fibromyalgia.
 Researchers have theorized that people with fibromyalgia are receiving abnormal pain signals, and their neural networks are not working correctly.